tarantool/doc/doc/reference/reference_lua/net_box.rst

       also use ``conn`` database methods (in this case, only the binary protocol is supported).
       Deprecation notice: ``console = true`` is deprecated, users should use :ref:`console.connect() <console-connect>` instead.

+    * ``required_protocol_version``: depending on the value of the option, the connection requires the minimum version of the IPROTO protocol supported by the server.
+If the server version is lower than specified, the connection will fail with an error message.
+       With ``required_protocol_version = 1`` all connections fail where the server protocol is lower than ``1``.

+    * ``required_protocol_features``: depending on the value of the option, the connection requires the specified IPROTO protocol features supported by the server.
+If the server does not have the specified features, the connection will fail with an error message.
+       With ``required_protocol_features = {'transactions'}`` all connections fail where the server has ``transaction: false``.

     * `connect_timeout`: number of seconds to wait before returning "error: Connection timed out".